Category Archives: South Dakota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been specifically surveyed, or an item that is being separated, will certainly require a survey to locate the new corners as well as lot lines in South Dakota, which must be completely noted so they will certainly never ever become lost.
+Land that has actually never ever been precisely surveyed, or an item that is being split, will need a study to situate the brand-new edges and great deal lines in South Dakota, which need to be completely marked so they will certainly never come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.